judsingleton/Gaming_Data_Analysis/README.md

 All visualizations can be accessed from the Tableau dashboard at https://public.tableau.com/app/profile/jud.singleton/viz/GamingDataAnalysisCapstone/GamingDataAnalysisCapstone?publish=yes

 Information about the mental health screening data found in the Gaming Study dataset can be found at the links below.
+Note that on the first two tests a higher number indicates a negative outcome (higher anxiety or social phobia) while on the SWL a higher score indicates a higher satisfaction with life.
+No units are used for any of the tests.

 Generalized Anxiety Disorder (GAD-7):  https://www.hiv.uw.edu/page/mental-health-screening/gad-7